KintaroAI/docs/content/en/docs/principles.md

 * Assemble a minimal training dataset roughly equal to the information a person absorbs in 18 years.

-* Use real-time video and audio (like camera/microphone feeds).
+* Use real-time video and audio (like camera/microphone feeds) or simulations during the research.
 Estimate how many books (classics, sci-fi/fantasy, textbooks) a bright person reads over 18 years and how many conversations they have.
 It might not be as massive as we think once we quantify it.

 ## Brain Structures

 * Start by building artificial thalamus and neocortex components as the core brain structures for our AGI.

+## Open-Source Research

+* The entire research process will be open-source, most probably under the Apache 2.0 license (or MIT, not sure which one is better).
+This ensures transparency, allows for community collaboration, and prevents any single entity from controlling the development of AGI.

 ## Thinking Beyond AGI